hydrobricks/hydrobricks-doc/doc/models.rst

 The pre-defined constraints on the parameters are defined below.

-.. list-table:: Pre-defined parameter constraints for the GSM-SOCONT model
+.. list-table:: Pre-defined parameter constraints for the GSM-Socont model
    :widths: 30 70
    :header-rows: 1